Looking to brush up on your medical terminology? Read on for a complete list of medical jargon you should know as a pre-med or medical student.

-5. Biopsy: A small sample of tissue that’s taken for testing.
+5. Biopsy: The removal of tissues/or cells to be taken for testing.

-8. Defibrillator: A medical device that uses electric shocks to restore normal heartbeat.
+8. Defibrillator: A device that uses electric shocks or pulses to restore a normal heartbeat.

 12. Fracture: Broken bone or cartilage.

-13. Gland: An organ or tissue that produces and secretes fluids that serve a specific function.
+13. Gland: An organ that produces and secretes chemical substances for a particular function.

 14. Hypertension: High blood pressure.